 Continuing to drink liquids, is not recommended

 Medical professionals counsel that VSED is a relatively painless way to speed up the dying process.
 It takes much longer if patients continue drinking.
-Stopping the intake of food can also be very uncomfortable.
+Drinking and ONLY stopping the intake of food can be very uncomfortable.

-For example, complete dehydration reduces fluid.
+For example, complete dehydration has an upside.
+It reduces fluid.
 This minimizes painful symptoms caused by conditions such as congestive heart failure or pulmonary edema.
-Dehydrated patients also don’t experience as much coughing, choking, or inability to breathe – side effects from many illnesses.
+Dehydrated patients also don’t experience as much coughing, choking, or inability to breathe – side effects of many illnesses.

 Drinking would mean these symptoms and side effects continue.
-This is why doctors argue against stopping food intake alone.
+This is why doctors argue against drinking while stopping food intake alone.

 Support is vital

-Patients need 24-hour care during VSED, through hospice or a family doctor.
-The process should begin with the patient discussing end-of-life wishes with family and caregivers as well.
+Patients need 24-hour care during VSED, through hospice, or by a family doctor.
+The process should begin with the patient discussing end-of-life wishes with family and caregivers.

-Some patients are dealing with an illness or disease that is not terminal within the next six months.
-Yet they are still choosing to move forward with VSED.
+Some patients struggle with an illness or disease that is not terminal within the next six months.
+Yet they still choose to move forward with VSED.
 If that’s the case, a medical team might request a psychiatric evaluation.
-This ensures that the patient isn’t suffering from depression or other undiagnosed condition.
+This ensures that the patient isn’t suffering from depression or other undiagnosed conditions.